Pewter Care

 This is my personal goblet, used for 30 years and never re-polished

-Some pieces, such as vases, that are not frequently handled should stay bright for a very long time.
+Pieces such as vases that are not frequently handled should stay bright for a very long time.
 Household dirt can be removed with soap and warm water.
 You can return a high shine to the metal with any good metal cleaner.
-Very old pewter - over 150 years - probably contains some lead, and this will make the pewter dark.
+Very old pewter – over 150 years – probably contains some lead, and this will make the pewter dark.
 If it has significant lead (greater than 10%), it may have a hard black scale on the surface.
-I would suggest that you leave the cleaning of very old pewter to a professional.
+You should leave the cleaning of very old pewter to a professional.

 A newly polished goblet.